sayyidkhan/algotuno_web/pages/api/stock/README.md

 ```

 Notes:
-- This endpoint requires the correct "authorization" Headers field.
 - The stock that you wish to retrieve historical prices with must already exist in the Stock table
 - The stock that you wish to retrieve historical prices of must already contain historical stock prices in the historical_stock_price table.
 - The **start_date** and **end_date** fields are optional.
 If left empty, the query will return all available historical stock prices.